Nitrux/iso-tool/README.md

 `iso-tool` is a system for generating Nitrux ISO files.
 The code is very readable and so self-documented.

-This branch generates an ISO file with NX Desktop.
-The ISO image generated in this branch utilizes the [Calamares](https://calamares.io/) installer.

-Please refer to our tutorial ["How to install Nitrux"](https://nxos.org/tutorial/how-to-install-nitrux/) for more information about using this ISO and installing the distribution on a storage device.

 # Licensing

 The repository and its contents are licensed under **BSD-3-Clause**.